superseriousbusiness/gotosocial/CONTRIBUTING.md

 Check the [issues](https://github.com/superseriousbusiness/gotosocial/issues) to see if there's anything you fancy jumping in on.

+## Communications

 Before starting on something, please comment on an issue to say that you're working on it, and send a message to `@dumpsterqueer@ondergrond.org` (Mastodon) to let them know.

+You can also drop into the GoToSocial Matrix room [here](https://matrix.to/#/!mdShFtfScQvVSmjIKX:ondergrond.org?via=ondergrond.org).

+This is the recommended way of keeping in touch with other developers, asking direct questions about code, and letting everyone know what you're up to.

 ## Setting up your development environment